r3b3l-dev/Empathy-Whiskey/README.md

 ## Credits

-### Conent & Code
+### Content & Code

--   All content and code is from a Code institute Tutorial [Code Institute](https://www.codeinstitute.net)
+-   All content and code is from Code Institute Module Tutorials [Code Institute](https://www.codeinstitute.net)